anguyen216/PGHcrime2DTree/README.md

 # PGHcrime2DTree
 Simple program that stores and processes Pittsburgh 1990s Crime Data using a 2D tree.
 ## Note
-The main() and TwoDTreeDriver() are written to specifically parse PittsburghCrime1990s.csv file.
+The main() and TwoDTreeDriver() are written to specifically parse crimefile.csv file.
 If you want to use the data structure with other file, you should change these two functions
+## Included in this repository
+- crimefile.csv - Pittsburgh 1990s Crimes Data
+- TwoDTree.py - main program
+- PGHCrimes.kml - example output of option 6
 ## How to run
 Run the following command